maxmind/getting-started-with-mmdb/blog-post.md

 The options we've used are all commented in the script, but there are additional options.
 They're all [fully documented](https://metacpan.org/pod/MaxMind::DB::Writer::Tree) as well.
 To keep things simple (and easily readable), we used IPv4 to store addresses in this example, but you could also use IPv6.

-The `map_key_type_callback` is optional, but we recommend using it to ensure the consistency of the data you're inserting.
+We haven't used all available types in this script.
+For example, we also could have used a `map` to store some of these valued.
+You're encouraged to review [the full list of available types](https://metacpan.org/pod/MaxMind::DB::Writer::Tree#DATA-TYPES) which can be used in `map_key_type_callback`.

 ### Step 2
 For each IP address or range, we call the `insert_network()` method.
 This method takes two arguments.
 The first is a [Net::Works::Network](https://metacpan.org/pod/Net::Works::Network) object, which is essentially just a representation of the IP range.
-The second is a `Hash` of values which describe the IP range.
+The second is a hash reference of values which describe the IP range.

 ```perl
 $tree->insert_network( $network, $address_for_employee{$address} );